calippo/wabisabi/README.md

 from the async-http-client library.
 Normally you'll want to use `getResponseBody` to get the response but you can also check `getStatusCode` to verify something didn't go awry.

+Authentication has been added in the Client Object

 ## Dependencies